Depressurizer/Depressurizer/readme.txt

 			Each game will only be assigned to the category for the first rule that matches it.
 If a game does not match any rules, it will not be assigned to a category.

+		HLTB

+			This lets you categorize games based on the times from http://howlongtobeat.com/ which indicate how long it takes to beat a game.

 	DEFINITIONS OF TERMS AND PROCEDURES